Bible Commentary–Understanding Hebrews (NIV

 - In speaking of the angels he says, “He makes his angels winds, his servant’s flames of fire” (1:7; Psalm 104:4).

-- But about the Son he says, “Your throne, O God, will last for ever and ever, and righteousness will be the scepter of your kingdom.
+- But about the Son, he says, “Your throne, O God, will last forever and ever, and righteousness will be the sceptre of your kingdom.
 You have loved righteousness and hated wickedness; therefore God, your God, has set you above your companions by anointing you with the oil of joy” (1:7; Psalm 45:6-7).

 - He also says, “In the beginning, O Lord, you laid the foundations of the earth and the heavens are the work of your hands.
 They will perish, but you remain; they will all wear out like a garment.
-You will roll them up like a rope; like a garment they will be changed.
+You will roll them up like a robe; like a garment, they will be changed.
 But your years will never end” (1:10; Psalm 102:25-27).

 Chapter 2: 1-18